 It is a fact that fat kids hate youth wilderness programs.
 Fat kids are lazy, for a start, so being stuck in the middle of nowhere is not good.
 A fat kid will actually have to walk from one place to another.
 Furthermore, the ground will be uneven, not like nice flat pavements in urban areas.
 That’s good; the little porker will get some exercise.

-After a couple of weeks (a month is better) your child should look pretty good physically.
+After a couple of weeks (a month is better) your child should look much better physically, beyond a few surface scratches.
 Expect some mental trauma, lingering infections and numerous cuts and bruises – but don’t worry, those things are superficial when compared to the social shame of fatness.

-Youth Wilderness Camps – Great for Parents Who Don’t Like Their Kids
+Youth Wilderness Camps are Great for Parents Who Don’t Like Their Kids

 Youth Wilderness Programs for Cowardly Kids